The results of the qualification for the Italian Grand Prix-2021, Formula 1 – Auto

-At 19:00 Moscow time, the Formula 1 qualification began at the Monza circuit.
+The Formula 1 qualification has finished at the Monza circuit.
 She will determine the starting order of the sprint qualification for the Italian Grand Prix.

 1st segment (18 minutes)